WV-design/Trinity-toolhead/Files (WIP)/readme.md

 * Print it slowly, strength and layer adhesion are important for the toolhead's performance.
 The easiest way to do this is to limit the flowrate in the slicer.

 ### material choice:
-Fiber filled filaments are preferred because of the increase in stiffness
+Fiber filled filaments are preferred because of the increase in stiffness The apex clips should NOT be printed in a brittle material or be annealed!
 * < 70C ABS
 * < 100C PC-PBT
 * PC (look for a Tg of ~130C or higher, the rest is blended/impure and may creep)